-- A. State-operated campuses of the State University are authorized to impose three types of fees: 1) broad-based fees; 2) academic course-related fees; and 3) user fees, charges and fines for violation of institutional regulations.
+- A. State-operated campuses of the State University are authorized to impose three types of fees: 1) broadbased fees; 2) academic course-related fees; and 3) user fees, charges and fines for violation of institutional regulations.
 Broad-based fees are generally charged to all enrolled students and include, but are not limited to Intercollegiate Athletic Fee, Health Services Fee, Technology Fee and College Fee.
 All new or increases of broad-based or academic course-related fees require the approval of the SUNY Vice-Chancellor for Finance and Business. - B. All new broad-based fees or increases in current broad-based fees will go to the Student Government Association (SGA) for questions, comments and recommendations no later than February 20 for implementation in the fall semester of the following year, and by June 20 for implementation in the spring semester of the following year.
-In addition, any SUNY Policy or campus policy regarding approvals of any given fee will be adhered to. - C. At least one public information session will be held on such fee increases before presentation to SGA.
+In addition, any SUNY Policy or campus policy regarding approvals of any given fee will be adhered to. - C. At least one public information session will be held on such fee increases before presentation to SGA. - D. Refer to the Student and College Financial Services Office (http://www2.cortland.edu/cost-aid/student-accounts-office/) webpage for details regarding each fee as well as the procedure for waiver or refunds and applicability to part-time and nontraditional students or to students doing off-campus placements. - E. Fee rates for the following fall will be published to the campus community as soon as approved by the SUNY Vice Chancellor for Finance and Business.
+The desired dates are Feb.
+15 for fall semester and Oct.
+15 for spring semester.